Year-End Checklist For Small Business, business owner reviewing accounting documents at desk

 We’ve put together a comprehensive guide of the top small business tax deductions that will leave you feeling relieved this tax season.

-S-corp shareholders who hold 2% or more of the company need to report their benefits (health insurance, auto insurance, etc.) on their W-2s.
+S-corp shareholders who hold 2% or more of the company need to report their benefits (such as health insurance or personal use of a business vehicle) on their W-2s.
 If your payroll company handles these, make sure they’re aware of the appropriate numbers.

 You may also be interested in: The benefits of using a payroll app.